mongodb-labs/mongo-mockup-db/docs/tutorial.rst

    >>> request.replies({'ok': 1, 'maxWireVersion': 6})
    True

-In fact this is the default response, so the next time the client calls "ismaster" you could just say ``server.receives().replies()``.

 The `~MockupDB.receives` call blocks until it receives a request from the client.
 Responding to each "ismaster" call is tiresome, so tell the client